huseyinturkmenoglu/web-component-collapse-demo/README.md

 # WebComponent Collapse Example

-This example is about basic Web Component.
+This example is about Web Component.
 I created for learning web compnent.

 - There isn't any third party 🙃
 - You don't need npm etc 🤠
-- 🤜 You can download or fork for anything 🤛
+- 🤜 You can download or fork for everything 🤛

 ## Learning Source 🧐:
 - [An Introduction To Web Components](https://css-tricks.com/an-introduction-to-web-components/)